 All these liberals who claim the rich aren't paying their fair share.

-Really, the rich aren't paying their fair share.
+The rich aren't paying their fair share.

 Is that right?

-How has that happened?
+How does that happen?

-Democrats been running House Ways and Means Committee up till 1994 for 40 years.
+It happens with loopholes put in there by liberal Democrats have been running the House Ways and Means Committee up till 1994 for 40 years.

 And since 2007, they have been running the Ways and Means Committee.

-Now I want to go to a column that ran a couple days ago in the Wall Street Journal.
+Now, I want to go to a column that ran a couple days ago in the Wall Street Journal, the Overseas Profits Elephant in the Room. co-written by John Chambers and Safra Katz.

 John Chambers is the CEO of Cisco.

-They make routers and stuff.
+They make routers and stuff, another high-tech firm.

-Maybe do we not need another job summit?
+Maybe, do we not need another job summit?

-Remember that jobs summit with a job summit in December at the White House, and everybody went away to their study groups, came back in three hours, reported to the leader of the regime, and that was supposed to be problem solved.
+We had a job summit in December at the White House, and everybody went away to their study groups, came back in three hours, reported to the leader of the regime, and that was supposed to be problem solved.

-Today he should be, especially so, since Washington's many monetary and fiscal policy decisions have not been able to spur the robust growth or job expansion we all would like.
+He should be, especially so, since Washington's many monetary and fiscal policy decisions have not been able to spur the robust growth or job expansion we all would like.

-And yet there's a simple idea: the trillion-dollar elephant in the room that has apparently been dismissed for no good reason.
+And yet there's a simple idea, the trillion-dollar elephant in the room that has apparently been dismissed for no good reason.

-One trillion dollars is roughly the amount of earnings that American companies have in their foreign operations, and they could repatriate to the United States.
+$1 trillion is roughly the amount of earnings that American companies have in their foreign operations.

 That money in turn could be invested in U.S. jobs, capital assets, research and development, and more.